MakeSchool-Tutorials/5-Best-Practices/P0/content.md

 ##4.
 Use composition to share behavior between different classes

 Imagine a game where you have 20 different types of enemies.
-Each of them have some behavior in common (they can loose energy, they can switch to immortal mode) and they have some specific characteristics (one can jump, another one can move at double speed).
+Each of them have some behavior in common (they can lose energy, they can switch to immortal mode) and they have some specific characteristics (one can jump, another one can move at double speed).

 How could you model this game in code?
 One approach would be creating an enemy class with the common behavior and 20 subclasses that each have their specific behavior.
 But what if some of these enemies are very similar sharing 4 out of 5 characteristics?
 Take a look at the following example inheritance diagram: